 Term: 1 January 2012 to 31 December 2015

-Anna Carragher is a member of the Human Fertilisation and Embryology Authority and a Commissioner for the Equality Commission for Northern Ireland.
-She is also a member of the Board of the Arts Council for Northern Ireland and a Trustee of the Wildfowl and Wetlands Trust.
+Anna Carragher is a member of the Board of the Arts Council for Northern Ireland and a Trustee of the Wildfowl and Wetlands Trust.
 She has worked as a journalist and producer for the BBC in London and Northern Ireland on programmes including Today, Newsnight, Question Time and Any Questions, and as Editor of European and Correspondent Programmes.
 She was Head of Programmes for BBC Northern Ireland from 1995 to 2001 and Controller, BBC Northern Ireland from 2001 to 2006.
 She joined the Electoral Commission on 1st January 2012.

 Term: 13 March 2013 to 12 March 2017

-With a background in engineering and project management, followed by a long and varied career at senior executive and board level in mainly the drinks industry, Gareth Halliwell has extensive experience in developing and delivering leading-edge business strategies with multi-million pound profit and loss responsibility in international companies based in UK and abroad.
+Gareth worked at senior executive and Board level developing and delivering leading-edge business strategies with multi-million pound profit and loss responsibility in international companies based in UK and abroad.

 Term: 1 January 2014 to 31 December 2017